-The de facto standard for pricing software and hardware on the modern web is “as a service.”
+The de facto standard for pricing affiliate advertising software and hardware on the modern web is “as a service.”
 For example, software as a service (SaaS) companies like Dropbox, Slack, Oracle, and Salesforce all license their platforms on a subscription basis, while hosting the servers, databases, and code themselves.
 As an affiliate software provider, TUNE is no different.
 New “as a service” acronyms are popping up every day, fueled by our innate human desire to categorize things and companies’ love of a good acronym.
 Let’s canter through some history, discuss the present, and hopefully, preordain some future evolutions from this model.

 Without monthly billing, the business must also tolerate increased risk.
 While they may receive a massive tidal wave of money when the newest version of their product is released, between versions — when they have to pay engineers to support existing code or build the next great version — they have comparatively little income.
 This can constrain future versions to be the minimum viable product, lacking many features to differentiate them from the current version or competitor’s products.
-This has fueled the push into SaaS by almost every software company, including in the affiliate marketing industry, even causing Microsoft to hybridize their licensing model.
+This has fueled the push into SaaS by almost every software company, including in the affiliate marketing industry, even causing Microsoft and Adobe to hybridize their licensing models.

 Platform as a service (PaaS) provides many of the tools required to launch an application packaged into a single, cohesive offering.
 Amazon Web Services (AWS) is becoming the canonical example of a comprehensive PaaS offering; it provides everything from virtual server instances, to multiple data storage structures, to machine learning services, to call center services.
 (We run much of our affiliate advertising software with the help of AWS.)
 Other services provide a less generalized offering that specifically targets app development or web app development.

-At TUNE, we’re still working on our place in this market, and the future market.
-Currently we exist as two pure SaaS products, but as we work to be more wall-less, we open up a world of possibility.
-Do we move so far as to become a PaaS, enabling our clients to build everything they need within a simplified sandbox?
+At TUNE, we’re still doing our part to shape the affiliate advertising software market, and the future market.
+We once existed as two pure SaaS products, but as we work to be more wall-less, we open up a world of possibility.
+Do we continue the trend toward becoming a PaaS, enabling our clients to build everything they need within a simplified sandbox?
 Do we knit together a packaged iPaaS offering?
-How much benefit would the industry see from a packaged play that solves all of their business needs?
+How much benefit would the industry see from a packaged affiliate software play that solves all of their business needs?
 How do our products evolve to meet this potential future, where partner marketing and affiliate marketing are joining teams?

 These are the questions that drive us to keep building the best affiliate advertising software (as a service) we can possibly imagine.